Director of Academic Initiatives, CFP Board Center for Financial Planning

-Charles Chaffin is the Director of Academic Initiatives with the CFP Board Center for Financial Planning, including the Academic Research Colloquium; Founding Executive Editor of the new academic journal, Financial Planning Review; editor of the CFP Board Center for Financial Planning Book series; and the program lead of the Columbia University-CFP Board Teaching Program.
+Dr. Charles Chaffin is Director of Academic Initiatives with the CFP Board Center for Financial Planning, including the Academic Research Colloquium; Founding Executive Editor of Financial Planning Review; program lead for the Columbia University-CFP Board Teaching Seminar and co-leader of Client Psychology Program within Wharton Executive Education.
 He is the lead author and editor of the book, Client Psychology, released in 2018.

 - Ed.D., University of Illinois at Urbana-Champaign

 - B.S., The Pennsylvania State University